charlehs/100-days-of-code/log.md

 I need to build a better understanding of the fundamentals and get more comfortable styling components myself.
 Here's to day 0 🍻

 **Link(s) to work**: [Promises](https://github.com/charlehs/Fundamentals/blob/main/script.js) [Dog Generator](https://github.com/charlehs/dogGenerator)

+### Day 1: December 14, 2024

+**Today's Progress**: Continuing with the Dog Generator

+**Thoughts**: Glad to keep the momentum going, played around with hooking up the dog api to add pictures to the web app.
+I also rewrote the API request multiple times to build the muscle memory writing requests.

+**Link(s) to work**: [Dog Generator](https://github.com/charlehs/dogGenerator)